SCCapstone/UofSCTourAR/README.md

 # UofSCTourAR
-<p>This repository contains the files for our Capstone Senior Design project that pertains to CSCE 490 & 492.
+<p>This repository contains the files for our Capstone Senior Design project pertaining to CSCE 490 & 492.
 Group Members: Wade Lewis, Ayla Nickerson, Prithvi Tippabhatla, Colby Hill, Joe Basile *Still work in progress, more to come soon*</p>